JohannesMP/com.johannesmp.blog/_posts/2018-12-03-an-overview-of-k-means-clustering.md

  - Now we average the position of all the points for a given centroid, a 'mean'.
  - We move each centroid to their respective new mean.
    - you can think of the centroids in the first step being C0, with the new position now being C1
- - I made this example up in paint.net, so I can't actually run it, but you'd see how red would move up some, while green and blue kinda just stay where they are
+ - I made this example up in paint.net, so I can't actually run it, but you'd see how red would move up some, while green and blue kinda just stay where they are,

  - And now we repeat: assign points, calculate mean, move centroids, continue...

 ## Live example

-Here are two excellennt online examples that provide an interactive demonstration of K-means clustering:
+Here are two excellent online examples that provide an interactive demonstration of K-means clustering:
 - https://www.naftaliharris.com/blog/visualizing-k-means-clustering/
 - http://stanford.edu/class/ee103/visualizations/kmeans/kmeans.html